 If you currently operate your real estate investment portfolio (or even a single rental property) as a sole proprietor, your rentals, personal income, and assets are at risk.

 A sole proprietor entity is a business owned by one person.
 Many new investors choose this non-incorporated way to operate investment properties because this business entity doesn't have to be legally registered with the state.
 While it’s simple and free to set up your sole proprietor business, it leaves you without critical protection from a resident lawsuit when you invest in Detroit property.

 What many investors don't realize, tho, is that without legal incorporation with the right business entity, they could lose their rental property, investment income, personal income not related to the property, and assets if a lawsuit doesn't turn out in their favor.

 However, by incorporating your properties with the right legal entity, investors separate personal income and assets from business income and assets.
 It's the best way to avoid losing everything when an unhappy renter or vendor wins a lawsuit against you.

 A Limited Liability Company (LLC) is a combination of corporation, partnership, and sole proprietorship for tax purposes.
 However, with an LLC in place, your rental properties and income stay separate from personal assets and income.

-When you invest in Detroit, this means that if someone has an accident and is injured on your investment property, they can't sue you personally for medical expenses and damages.
+When you invest in Detroit properties, this means that if someone has an accident and is injured on your investment property, they can't sue you personally for medical expenses and damages.
 They would have to sue your LLC business.
 So, an LLC protects your personal assets in case of a lawsuit.

 Be sure you understand annual tax requirements and filings to maintain your company's legal status as an LLC.
-However, compared to an S Corp, LLC's have fewer legal requirements and tax responsibilities.
+However, LLCs have fewer legal requirements and tax responsibilities compared to an S Corp.
 For these reasons (and others), most real estate investors prefer the simplicity, tax benefits, and protections of an LLC versus other types of incorporation.